janhvigo/289941/README.md

 First, we made a Bar Graph with the columns Gender, Work or Leisure, Ticket Class and Loyalty and we gained some insights on consumer behaviour, some were obvious while some were not so obvious.
 First, it was obvious that there are more 'Loyal' customers who answered the survey and most of them are satified.
 This is because Loyal customers are in fact loyal because they are satified with the services.
 The high number of responses can be interpreted as people who are Loyal are more likely to pay attention to a survey conducted by the organisations as compared to Disloyal customers.
 Gender ratings were fairly balanced as train services are not different for men and women.

 An interesting observation was that people who travelled for work were way more satisfied than those who travelled for leisure.
 We know that people travelling for work prioritise efficiency over luxury which might mean that the efficiency aspects of the company (schedules and on-time arrival) are well but the overall consumer experience might not be 'fun', something that's desired by leisure travellers.
-We also noticed that Premium class members are way more satisfied than Economy or Smart class members which means that the company should improvise vervices in these areas.
+We also noticed that Premium class members are way more satisfied than Economy or Smart class members which means that the company should improvise services in these areas.

 The density plots give us a visual understanding of the distribution of four different continuous variables from your dataset.